Specialty Paper for Performance Packaging

 A food-grade barrier coating for molded pulp products like bowls, trays, and containers that provides water and grease resistance.
 The coating is made by crosslinking shellac resin applied to the pulp.
 The crosslinking involves thermal aging in an oven to melt and fuse the shellac chains.
 This creates a durable, water-repellent coating that penetrates the pulp fibers.
 The coated pulp products have low cobb (water absorption) and kit (grease penetration) values, making them suitable for food packaging.
 The crosslinked shellac barrier meets food migration limits at elevated temperatures.

-14. Packaging Bag with Glassine Paper Transparency and Breathable Paper Sections
+8. Packaging Bag with Glassine Paper Transparency and Breathable Paper Sections

-株式会社コバヤシ, KOBAYASHI CO LTD, 2024
+KOBAYASHI CO LTD, 2024

 A packaging bag for displaying foods in stores that is environmentally friendly by using materials like glassine paper instead of synthetic resins.
 The bag has a glassine paper section for transparency to show the contents and a separate section made of more breathable paper.
 The two sections are heat sealed together to form the bag.
 This allows air permeability and visibility while avoiding synthetic films.
 The bag can be a bottom gusset or three-sided style.

-16. Double Closure Paper Pouch with Parallel Reinforceable Adhesive Strips and Tearable Tabs
+9. Double Closure Paper Pouch with Parallel Reinforceable Adhesive Strips and Tearable Tabs

-AEROPLAST PACKAGING SOLUTION PRIVATE LIMITED, 2024
+AEROPLAST PACKAGING SOLUTION PRIVATE LTD, 2024

 A sustainable double closure paper pouch for packaging items in a robust and commercially practical way with parallel reinforcable sticky strips for back-to-back sealing of the mouth to provide tamper evidence, spillage prevention, and robustness while being environmentally responsible.
 The pouch has parallel sticky strips running along the top of the front and back walls that are covered by tearable paper tabs.
 Severing the tabs allows the strips to adhere together to seal the pouch back-to-back.
 This creates a thick single wall without folds for sealing and closure.
 The reinforced strips provide secure sealing and spillage prevention, the tearable tabs enable easy opening, and the back-to-back sealing provides tamper evidence.
 The pouch can be made from eco-friendly materials like uncoated recyclable paper.